-In our opinion, the accompanying financial statements give a true and fair view of the financial position of Roptonal Limited as at 31 March 2022, and of its financial p erformance and its cash flows for the year then ended in accordance with International Financial Rep orting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company for the period April to December 2023 and the results of its operations and its cash flows for the years then ended in conformity with International Financial Reporting Standards (IFRS), as adopted by the European Union (EU) and the requirements of the Cyprus Companies Law, Cap.
 113.

-Basis for Opinion
+Basis of Opinion